MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/e-invoicing-get-started.md

 [!include [banner](../includes/banner.md)]

 This topic provides information that help you get started with Electronic invoicing add-on.

-The table below shows the name of electronic invoicing features and over which business documents they are applicable.
+The following table lists the electronic invoicing features and the business documents to which they can be applied.

 | **Feature name**                      | **Business document**   |
 |---------------------------------------|-------------------------|